ztw33/ztw33.github.io/README.md

+# Tingwei Zhu's personal homepage
-A Github Pages template for academic websites.
+This is a Github Pages template for academic websites.
 See more info at https://academicpages.github.io/